Samsung/tizen-docs/docs/application/dotnet/guides/uix/input-method.md

 # Input Method

-The input method editor (IME) is an input panel (keyboard) that lets the user input text and the platform receive the entered data.
+The IME (Input Method Editor) is an input panel (keyboard) that lets the user input text and the platform receive the entered data.
 The user can select an IME as their default keyboard in the device Settings application.

 You can create an application that provides a new IME.
 You can start the IME application life-cycle, interact with the current IME UI state, and retrieve attributes and events.

-The main features of the Tizen.Uix.InputMethod namespace include:
+The main features of the Tizen.Uix.InputMethod namespace include the following:

 -   Managing the IME life-cycle